ShadowsAdi/CSGORemake/README.md

 Coinflip system ( players can bet their skins with other players and the winner gets the opponent's skin ).

 Promocode system ( promocodes can be setted up in config file ).

+Bonus can be taken only once in defined time, it also checks for duplicate account while using bonus.

+Skin locking method.
+You can lock certain skins from being traded, gifted, dusted or sold.

 ## Commands